dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

   - Note: I could not find better documentation of this feature than the link above;
     - I'm certain that it will work, but there is limited documentation on the functionality despite being supported by an official python library
  - Meeting with Don?
  - Paul: Can I talk to you for 5 minutes after the meeting?
-It's in regard to my CS 685 course and paper topic for my thesis.